 BMW 128ti driven

 How does the rest of the range drive?

 Very nicely, actually.
 We drove a Sport-spec 118d (with a 148bhp 2.0-litre diesel) and were impressed by the level of refinement; the engine is whisper-quiet at a cruise, wind noise is minimal and the overall drive is very polished.
 It also felt noticeably different to a Golf/A3 et al, partly because of an extra feeling of solidity, but also due to the adaptive suspension that we reckon – even in Comfort mode – errs on the firm side.

-Meanwhile, the gearboxes on offer range from a six-speed manual, a seven-speed dual-clutch automatic and an eight-speed Steptronic auto.
+Gearboxes on offer range from that six-speed manual, a seven-speed dual-clutch automatic and an eight-speed Steptronic auto.
 Quite the selection, but BMW says it’s all down to ‘right-sizing’, whereby each engine is only fitted to a transmission that’s both necessary and cost-effective.

 How much room is there in the new BMW 1-series?

 Up front, there’s ample room for tall drivers and passengers, while those in the back have an extra 33mm of kneeroom over the old car.

-However, despite the F40 1-series being 12mm taller than before, rear headroom is still tight.
+Despite the F40 1-series being 12mm taller than before, rear headroom is still tight.
 Boot space, meanwhile, is 380 litres with the rear seats in place (20 litres more than before) and 1200 litres with them folded down – that’s about the same as a Mercedes-Benz A-Class and slightly behind the Volkswagen Golf.

 BMW 1-series: verdict

 It may be a big departure over what’s come before, but the BMW 1-series has come through its rebirth relatively unscathed.
 It may not be rear-wheel drive, but most customers will barely know.
 Practicality has also improved – even if the rear seats are a little tight still – as has the level of tech on offer.